tpfau/2022-09-20-workshop/content/join/_index.md

       as you would do in your own events.
     - When registering the group, the group contact person can ask us to help with creating a registration form.
     - You can also encourage individuals to take part to our centrally organized Zoom.
+  - If you create your own registration, we will need the following information from you and you can provide this information via our team registration during or after the workshop: number of learners, number of exercise leads, the academic discipline of the team (if relevant), country/countries of the affiliation of the leaners, and their career stage/ job titles.
+You will see these questions when registering the teams.
 - **I registered individually but later decided to take part in a registered group.
 What do I do?**
   - We are happy that you found yourself a group!
-Please withdraw your [individual registration](https://indico.neic.no/event/226/registrations/) to make space for others.
+Please withdraw your [individual registration](https://indico.neic.no/event/226/registrations/) to make space for others or contact us to help you with that.
-- **Why we recommend teams?**
-  - People learn best in small groups, even if the primary teaching sessions can reach many people and be effective.
-Our strategy gives us the best of both worlds.

-- You may register as a **solo learner**, we'll try to take as many as we can (up to the number of exercise leaders who volunteer)
-- If a **team** registers with their own exercise leader, you get priority and we will try to accept the whole team.
-Everyone on the team should register separately and set the same `Team name` in the registration.

 ### Price and Zoom priority policy

 The course is free of charge, funded by the [Nordic e-Infrastructure Collaboration](https://neic.no/).

-When we have more sign-ups as **individual learners** than our capacity allows, the following priority criteria apply:
+When we have more sign-ups as **individual learners** for exercise groups than our capacity allows, the following priority criteria apply:

 1. Partner communities
 2. National universities or research institutes in Nordic countries and Estonia